 Gastroparesis is a stomach disorder.
 It happens when your stomach takes too long to empty out food.

 The food can also harden into solid masses (bezoars).
-They may upset your stomach or create a blockage in your stomach.
+They may upset your stomach or create a blockage, ulcer, or bleeding in your stomach.

 You are more likely to have it if you have type 1 or type 2 diabetes.